Create an Atlas

 - Go to the Data Dashboard.

-- Fill in the Atlas Page details page: enter a name, enter a type (folder or visualization).
-Enter a weight to decide where this page will be located in the atlas page tree menu.
+- Fill in the Atlas Page details page: enter a name and enter a type (folder or visualization).
+Enter a weight to decide where this page will be in the Atlas page tree menu.

 - Click on the 'Save' button.